 Idea #4: Launching a giveaway in partnership with another brand

-A competitor seems to be doing a lot of partnerships during the last quarter, so it’s probably because it’s working well for them—which means that we might need to consider this tactic as well.
+A competitor seems to be doing a lot of partnerships as part of their marketing strategy during the last quarter, so it’s probably because it’s working well for them—which means that we might need to consider this tactic for our target market as well.

 - The Impact Rating would be 5 because there are massive potential partners with a huge audience that could be interested in what we offer.